PrasunSU/ragas-project/README.md

-# Evaluation of Damia Playground using RAGAS
+# Evaluation of AI Chatbot using RAGAS